open-mmlab/mmdetection3d/configs/spvcnn/README.md

 **Note:** We follow the implementation in SPVNAS original [repo](https://github.com/mit-han-lab/spvnas) and W16\\W20\\W32 indicates different number of channels.

-**Note:** Due to TorchSparse backend, the model performance is relatively dependent on random seeds, and if random seeds are not specified the model performance will be different (± 1.5 mIoU).
+**Note:** Due to TorchSparse backend, the model performance is unstable with TorchSparse backend and may fluctuate by about 1.5 mIoU for different random seeds.

 ## Citation